JoshRobertson9/CommutesCalc_GoogleMapsAPI/README.md

 I have built this on my own, but took inspiration from this video to know which commmands were best to use and how to set it up initially.

 https://www.youtube.com/watch?v=yOXQAmYl0Aw

+Chat-gpt helped me understand more how to write the API calls